 This Sub-Fund may invest principally in FDIs both for investment purposes and for efficient portfolio management/hedging purposes, in each case subject to the conditions and within the limits laid down by the Central Bank.
-Transactions by the Sub-Fund in FDIs may leverage the Sub-Fund and may establish speculative positions.
+Transactions by the Sub-Fund in financial derivative investments may leverage the Sub-Fund and may establish speculative positions.
 This may result in a higher level of volatility and risk than would be the case if the Sub-Fund did not invest in FDIs.

-Due to the Sub-Fund's ability to invest warrants, a higher degree of risk may be attached to this Sub-Fund than would be the case if the Sub-Fund did not invest warrants.
+Due to the Sub-Fund's ability to invest in emerging markets securities and warrants, a higher degree of risk may be attached to this Sub-Fund than would be the case if the Sub-Fund did not invest in emerging markets securities and warrants.
 An investment in the Sub-Fund should not constitute a substantial proportion of an investment portfolio and may not be appropriate for all investors.